johnlpage/UniBench/reporting/template_orig.md

 ### Analysis

-With small document, there are considerably more index entries for the primary key which we can assume adds some CPU overhead even when they are essentially sequential.
-The default volumnes used for these tests are AWS GP3 which have 3,000 IOPS and 125MIB/S write speed.
-As each inserted document needs to be inserted in the Oplog, the Write-ahead-log (journal) and the collection we can see that we are hitting this limit even though we are using only about 18% of IOPS.
+Smaller documents generate more primary key index entries, which introduces overhead even when these entries are sequential.
+These tests use AWS GP3 storage volumes with 3,000 IOPS and 125 MiB/s write speed.
+Each inserted document requires insertion into the Oplog, Write-Ahead Log (WAL), and the collection.
+Even with compression, this workflow is likely constrained by IOPS.

 ## Impact of client write batch size on write speed

 ### Description

-MongoDB allows you to send multiple write operations to the database in a single network request.
-As of MongoDB 8.0 these can even be writes to different colleciotns.
+MongoDB lets you send multiple write operations in a single network request.
-Conversely, when using simply insertOne(), replaceOne() ( or save() in Spring Data) then each document is sent individually.
-This not only incurs a network round trip per document but also needs each document to independently wait for durability, requiring a network round trip to a secondary and awaiting a periodic disk flush on the secondary and primary.
+Using methods like insertOne(), replaceOne(), or save() in Spring Data results in each document being sent individually.
+This incurs network round-trip latency for each document and requires independent durability checks.
+These checks involve network round-trips to secondary nodes and periodic disk flushes on both primaries and secondaries.

-When you send multiple write operations in a single network call, then the cost of the durability is shared between all the documents; there can be a little overhead for a larger batch whilst waiting for the whole batch to be processed, this still results in much higher throughput, albeit with some additional latency.

-When processing single writes or smaller batches, you can use more threads/async toincrease concurrency, but it is still far less efficient.

-In this test we insert 24GB of data ( 6.2 Million 4 KB documents ) using
+Batching write operations combines these costs across multiple documents, reducing the overall overhead.
+While larger batches may slightly increase latency due to processing time, they generally lead to significantly higher throughput.

+Single writes can improve performance by increasing concurrency through asynchronous operations or multi-threading, but batching documents remains far more efficient.

-differing network write batch sizes to illustrate the impact of not incorrectly batching writes for ingestion.
-We use 48 threads loading in parallel.
+This test evaluates the ingestion of 2GB of data (512,000 documents of 4KB size) while varying the network write batch sizes to illustrate the importance of batching.

 ### Performance